intrigueio/intrigue-core/README.md

-# Welcome!!
+# Welcome!

-WARNING: Intrigue is currently in ALPHA.
-If you need assistance, please join us in #intrigue on irc.freenode.net.

-Intrigue-core is a framework for attack surface discovery.
+Intrigue-core is a framework for automated attack surface discovery, written in Ruby.

+If you'd like assistance getting started or have development-related questions, see the [Getting Started](https://intrigue.io/getting-started/) documentation and/or join us in the [chat](https://gitter.im/intrigueio/intrigue-core).

 <img src="https://raw.githubusercontent.com/intrigueio/intrigue-core/develop/doc/home.png" width="700">

+## Developer Setup

-To get started, follow the instructions below!
+To get started setting up a development environment, follow the instructions below!

 ### Setting up a development environment